Fingerprinting for ID cards – what can be done? #NoFingerprintIDs

 Take action now!

 Legal action against the EU fingerprinting requirement may be difficult due to the existing legal standing at the European level.
-But: There is considerable potential in taking action against the German transposition law, which will probably be read in the Bundestag in autumn 2020.
+Nevertheless Digitalcourage is checking on options in Germany.
+You can support this effort (German language only).

 We have a request: Please let us know what you did and what reactions you received.
 E-mail us at: email@example.com or at Fediverse or Twitter: #NoFingerprintIDs / @digitalcourage